Menu

 Learn about professional opportunities and volunteer activities by joining the St. Edward’s Physical Therapy Organization (PTO), which is open to all students.
 Connect with individuals who share your interests and desire to help improve the health of others.

-Choose from five career tracks
+Choose from six career tracks

 test